smcantab/chen3201-spring2021/docs/organization.md

 **Main textbook**:
 _Numerical Methods with Chemical Engineering Applications_ by Kevin D. Dorfman and Prodromos Daoutidis (link to UMN library [entry](https://canvas.umn.edu/courses/217014/external_tools/21146), Amazon [entry](https://www.amazon.com/dp/1107135117/ref=cm_sw_em_r_mt_dp_tzI.FbWQZJTSB)).

+## Piazza

+Please use Piazza ([sign-up link](https://piazza.com/umn/spring2021/chen3201/home)) for anything technical question e.g. homework, or anything else that applies broadly to the class.
+I encourage you to post your questions on Piazza and to try answering your classmates' questions.
+You can do so anonymously if you do not feel comfortable asking or answering a question publicly.

 ## Homework
 - There will be 12 assignments (written and/or code).
 - Assignments will be posted by the end of Friday and are **due by the end of Friday (23:59)** of the following week.